agu3rra/position-ecs-developer/README.md

 - Bonus: Infrastructure as Code and CI/CD pipeline.

 > [!NOTE]
 > Estimated time to complete: 3–4 hours.
 You may use any programming language and frameworks you are comfortable with.
+It's ok if you don't complete every single ask in this exercise.